-Eye Movement Desensitization and Reprocessing (EMDR) is an empirically proven psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of trauma from a disturbing life experience.
-EMDR therapy is recognized as one of the most effective forms of trauma treatment in numerous practice guidelines worldwide.
-In the US, this includes organizations such as the American Psychiatric Association and Department of Defense.
+Eye Movement Desensitization and Reprocessing, EMDR, enables people to heal from the symptoms and emotional distress that are the result of trauma from a disturbing life experience.
+It is recognized as one of the most effective treatment methods for trauma worldwide.
+In the US, this includes recognition from organizations such as the American Psychiatric Association and Department of Defense.
 More than twenty randomized studies support the effectiveness of EMDR therapy in the treatment of trauma.

 A traumatic experience is unexpected and unpredictable, uncontrollable, and terrifying.
-Emotional responses to traumatic experience are often overwhelming and may include terror, helplessness, and extreme physiological arousal that do not lead to purposeful and effective reactions.
+Emotional responses to traumatic experience are often overwhelming and may include terror, helplessness, and extreme physiological arousal that do not lead to helpful reactions.
 These emotional responses often coincide, leading to overwhelmed, confused, and out of control feelings.
-Trauma like this stops the brain from processing ordinarily which leads to nightmares, intrusive thoughts, flashbacks, and anxiety that continues to increase.
+Trauma like this stops the brain from processing normally and leads to nightmares, intrusive thoughts, flashbacks, and anxiety that continues to increase.

 In addition to traumatic experiences EMDR is used to treat children and adults with the following: